Puslapio vaizdai

 "How d'you do?" responded the Gargoyle, beaming.

 And, having exchanged these courtesies, the two young men appeared not to notice one another, after the best model for the deportment of young English gentlemen who meet for the first time.
 An age passed.
 Millicent gazed in despair at Everard.
 He looked black.
 He looked terrible.
-She ignored his expression, and dwelt upon his features. saw with joy and pride how the sunlight caught his mop of curly flaxen hair, and could not resist peeping at the Gargoyle in order to observe the degree to which he was impressed.
+She ignored his expression, and dwelt upon his features.
+She saw with joy and pride how the sunlight caught his mop of curly flaxen hair, and could not resist peeping at the Gargoyle in order to observe the degree to which he was impressed.
 To her indignation, his ugly face wore its apparently customary expression of hideous benevolence, but in the depths of those frank and comprehending eyes there

 lurked once more the indescribable shadow of deep laughter.
 It was too much.
 Having seen Everard limply return his cup to the tray, and having satisfied herself that the Gargoyle, also, had finished his tea, she jumped to her feet.